Frequently Asked Questions

 Public Services Boards were created in the Well-Being of Future Generations Act to replace the former Local Service Boards.
 Their aim is to encourage collaboration and integration in the delivery of public services.

-The local Public Services Boards have statutory members – the local Council, the local health board, the local fire and rescue authority and Natural Resources Wales – but other bodies, such as the Welsh Ministers and relevant voluntary organisations, must be invited to participate. [for more information see Part 4, Section 30 of the Act and the statutory guidance for Public Services Boards: SPSF3]
+Public Services Boards have statutory members – the local Council, the local health board, the local fire and rescue authority and Natural Resources Wales – but other bodies, such as the Welsh Ministers and relevant voluntary organisations, must be invited to participate. [for more information see Part 4, Section 30 of the Act and the statutory guidance for Public Services Boards: SPSF3]

-Some local authorities have chosen to merge the Public Services Boards for their area and this is why there are 19 Public Services Boards in Wales:
+Some local authorities have chosen to merge the Public Services Boards for their area and this is why there are only 19 Public Services Boards in Wales:

 - Anglesey and Gwynedd Public Services Board